Monkeystation/photanol-com/src/pages/index.md

       title: First demonstration plant
       icon: /img/roadmap_construction.png
       image: /img/6-first-demonstration-plant.png
-    - text: Our demo plant has the capacity to produce up to 10 tons per year.
-It’s the intermediary step to producing the kilotons needed for large scale commercial needs.
-It’s also the testing ground for fine-tuning processes and discovering the optimum equilibrium between investment and returns.
-        Proving that when upscaled, the Photanol process can produce as cost efficiently as old school fossil fuel operations.
-And, in the long term with even better economics.
-After biochemicals, biofuels are Photanol’s next disruptive ambition.
-      year: "2021"
-      title: Demo plant starts production
-      icon: /img/roadmap_demo_production.png
-      image: /img/7-demo-plant-starts-production.jpg
     - text: We admit we’re a tad ambitious, and the goals we set often keep us up at night.
 But it’s also led us to two great partners.
 Now, a third powerhouse is backing the Photanol mission - signing a partnership